chilung/pytorch-image-models/README.md

 ## Train, Validation, Inference Scripts

-The root folder of the repository contains reference train, validation, and inference scripts that work with the included models and other features of this repository.
+***CHILUNG STUDY*** The root folder of the repository contains reference train, validation, and inference scripts that work with the included models and other features of this repository.
 They are adaptable for other datasets and use cases with a little hacking.
 See [documentation](https://rwightman.github.io/pytorch-image-models/scripts/) for some basics and [training hparams](https://rwightman.github.io/pytorch-image-models/training_hparam_examples) for some train examples that produce SOTA ImageNet results.

 ## Awesome PyTorch Resources